Rutherford-sudo/GuiaPress/README.md

 ## About

-GuiaPress is a simple blog with the intention of simply imitating the famous WordPress.
+GuiaPress is a simple blog with the intent to imitate the famous WordPress.

 ## Techs